-- What does it do?
-Health benefits are generally associated with catechins in green tea, most notably EGCG.
+- Health benefits of green tea: Health benefits are generally associated with catechins in green tea, most notably EGCG.
 Benefits include a modest reduction in LDL cholesterol, reduced growth of uterine fibroids and associations with lower risks of cardiovascular disease, certain cancers and type 2 diabetes.
 These benefits are generally associated with consumption of 3 or more cups per day.
 Studies with green tea supplements typically provide 200 mg to 300 mg per day.
 The evidence regarding weight loss and memory benefits is mixed and may relate to the caffeine in green tea.
 (See What It Does).

-- Best products?
-Our tests (see What CL Found) found that amounts of EGCG in products vary widely: Supplements provided 46 mg to 500 mg per daily serving.
+- Best green tea drinks and supplements: Our tests (see What CL Found) found that amounts of EGCG in products vary widely: Supplements provided 46 mg to 500 mg per daily serving.
 Brewable teas (e.g., bags) provided 27 mg to 79 mg per cup.
 Matcha powders provided 73 mg to 119 mg per teaspoon (2 grams).
 Bottled green tea provided 20 mg to 59 mg per cup.
 (Click on each to see our Top Picks).

-- Problems with products?
+- What did CL's tests of green tea products find?
 Four products failed our tests.
 One contained only 55% of its listed EGCG and three others contained significantly less caffeine than claimed on their labels.
 Although green tea leaves can accumulate toxic lead, none of the products were found to provide significant amounts of lead.

-- Cautions: Green tea can interfere with a range of drugs.
+- Green tea safety, side effects and drug interactions: Green tea can interfere with a range of drugs.
 Liver toxicity is a concern with high doses of EGCG from green tea supplements.
 Avoid excessive green tea when pregnant.
 Excessive tea consumption can make bones and teeth brittle.
 Don't drink very hot tea due to an association with gastric cancer.
 (See Concerns and Cautions).

 Green Tea Review: Supplements, Brewable, Matcha, and Bottled